RobertaBtt/PythonFromJSONToCSV/README.md

 using a high level of Abstraction and promoting Encapsulation: simplify Behaviours and hiding data.
 1) Task: to create file according to a JSON file online.

+This Application is meant to act like a reminder for the task that have to be done.
+The todo-list can download the tasks from the server everyday (as the exercise suggest), or more than once a day (could be run like a service system, as long as it has a name and a configuration file.)

 ### Dependency Inversion Principle (DIP)
 High level modules should not depends on low levels.
 Both should depends on abstractions.
 Abstractions should not depend on details.